Anisujjaman-Md/newroz_task/scripts/README.md

 - If the CSV file inspirational_quotes.csv already exists in the project directory, the script will skip the scraping process to prevent duplicate data.

-- If the script encounters a HTTP 403 error, it will automatically retry the scraping process.
-If the error persists, check your internet connection and try running the script again.
+- If the script encounters a HTTP 403 error, try running the script again.